 In a room at St Jude's on the pediatric cancer ward a young girl closed her eyes as the nurse went about her routine, checking her vital signs, reading the monitors, and refreshing the fluids in her IV.
 It didn't take a nurse to know that the girl was very sick.
 A headcloth hid her bald head.
 Blankets covered her shrunken body.
 Her makeup on her face didn't hide the pallor of her skin, and nothing could conceal her eyes that held weariness beyond her sixteen years.

 Yes, so very, very tired.
 However, the girl forced a smile.
 "Just a little bit."

 "We'll let you get some rest soon."
-Her nurse straightened and faced the gathered family.
+Her nurse straightened and faced the gathered family that crowded into the small sterile room.
 "Visiting hours are almost over.
 Harper needs her rest.
 You should start leaving now."

 While Harper felt relief at hearing those words, she hid it.
 She smiled from her hospital bed.
 "It was so good of all you to come and see me."